navikt/react-intl-bundler/README.md

 ## Inqueries

-For inquries please create a GitHub-issu.
+For inquries please create a GitHub-issue.
+For NAV internal inqueries please contact Team PUS on slack at #pus.